kristopolous/2019-november-novel/ch6.rst

 This is a 25-fold speed increase in 2 years.
 Like the French revolution, the Crimean war became a significant news event.
 For London, so much so, that it led to the ascension of one of the british commanders, Viscount Palmerston, to the cabinet of Prime Minister.

-The tech boom was underway and reality was being redefined
+The tech boom was underway and reality was being redefined.

 As the century went on, large newspaper empires formed and some of the wealthiest people of the 19th century came to their riches from the newspaper or the manipulation of it.